Study Abroad Programs Frequently Asked Questions

 - Complete your FAFSA at www.fafsa.ed.gov for the semester you are interested in traveling/studying abroad, if not already completed.

-- Contact UDM’s financial aid offices as soon as possible to find out how to maximize financial aid to cover tuition and program fees during the semester you are interested in studying/traveling abroad.
+- Contact Detroit Mercy’s financial aid offices as soon as possible to find out how to maximize financial aid to cover tuition and program fees during the semester you are interested in studying/traveling abroad.

-- Complete UDM’s one-page financial aid application for all summer programs.
+- Complete Detroit Mercy’s one-page financial aid application for all summer programs.

 - Remain in contact with the program director and financial aid officer to ensure your application has been processed and to determine the feasibility of your studying abroad this year.

-Most UDM short-term international experiences are open to students in all majors.
+Most Detroit Mercy short-term international experiences are open to students in all majors.
 The best way to find out which courses are associated with each program is to contact the program director directly.
-Consult the study abroad page and search by program to locate the program director in charge of scheduling this year’s program.
+Consult the Study Abroad page and search by program to locate the program director in charge of scheduling this year’s program.

-For exchange programs and longer-term programs available through UDM and the AJCU, you should consult the program director listed to obtain a list of courses associated with your program to find out the courses/majors of study, as well as all other relevant program information.
+For exchange programs and longer-term programs available through Detroit Mercy and the AJCU, you should consult the program director listed to obtain a list of courses associated with your program to find out the courses/majors of study, as well as all other relevant program information.

 Short-term internationally-based experiences: Accommodations may vary from program to program, and accommodations may be covered as part of the program fee.
 Types of housing can include hotels or university dorms.

 Longer-term programs may provide on-campus or off-campus housing.
 Housing and meal fees may be assessed separately from tuition or may be bundled.
 You must check with the program of interest to find out more information about your accommodations and meals.
-For each program, the type of housing available for students should be indicated on either the web site of information brochure.
+For each program, the type of housing available for students should be indicated on either the website or information brochure.
 Students are encouraged to find out all fees associated with exchange programs prior to enrolling in programs of interest.

-All UDM programs require a valid passport to study abroad.
+All Detroit Mercy programs require a valid passport to study abroad.
 Make sure your passport will be valid 60 days after the program return date.
 Additionally, many countries require that you obtain a travel visa.
 Both passports and travel visas are out-of-pocket expenses not covered by financial aid.

 Here’s what you’ll need to do to get your passport: